KohaILS/koha-manual-zh-cn/source/installation.rst

 30. Click the *Import* button to install the default and selected data values.

-Unimarc setup
+UNIMARC setup
 __________________________________

-There are only 2 data values in the Unimarc advanced setup which are unique:
+There are only two data values in the UNIMARC advanced setup which are unique:

-* Authority Structure for UNIMARC in English
+* Authority structure for UNIMARC in English
 * Default UNIMARC bibliographic framework in English

-.. note::  Optional values are the same for both Unimarc and MARC21, therefore their definition will not be repeated.
+.. note::  Optional values are the same for both UNIMARC and MARC21, therefore their definition will not be repeated.

 |image1175|

-Unimarc setup
+UNIMARC setup

 1. *Authority structure for UNIMARC in English:* Authority records store the search terms used to find items in the database.
-Unlike MARC21, when using Unimarc the authority structure needs to be compatible with Unimarc.
+Unlike MARC21, when using UNIMARC the authority structure needs to be compatible with UNIMARC.
 Selecting this option makes it compatible.

-2. *Default UNIMARC bibliographic framework in English:* In the previous screen you clicked to use the Unimarc flavour, now by selecting this option you are confirming you want to use that framework.
+2. *Default UNIMARC bibliographic framework in English:* In the previous screen you clicked to use the UNIMARC flavour, now by selecting this option you are confirming you want to use that framework.

 3. Click the *Import* button to install the sample data

 Selected data added
 ____________________

 After you have clicked the *Import* button in either the MARC21 or UNIMARC setup screen this screen will appear.
 It shows you if the selected/default data values were successfully inserted into the database.

    |image1176|